Skip to main content

 • Download all USGS water data through a variety of download options including programmer-friendly APIs

-WDFN is experiencing a lot of growth with 6 new pages expected in 2023.
-We want to tell our users what will be available by the end of the year to help our users discover useful new ways to interact with Water Data for the Nation.
+WDFN is experiencing a lot of growth with many new pages published in the last couple years.
+We want to tell our users what has become available to help our users discover useful new ways to interact with Water Data for the Nation.

 WDFN’s web presence, or “ecosystem” has been separated into 4 categories to help us talk about the purpose of each page.
-Each category could see new pages in future years, but by the end of 2023, we expect users to have many new ways to find and interact with USGS water data.
+Each category could see new pages in future years, and this diagram highlights our newest features.

-A summary of all webpages in WDFN in 2023, split into four levels with an image representing each page type in WDFN.
-The top level is WDFN home which includes the Home Page.
+A summary of all webpages in WDFN, split into four levels with an image representing each page type in WDFN.
+The top level is WDFN home, which handles traffic for all user journeys and navigates to exploratory pages.
 The second level is Exploratory Pages which includes the National Water Dashboard and Explore USGS Water Data.
-The third level is Network Pages which includes the Custom Location List.
-The fourth level is Specialty Pages which includes Water Services descriptions, WaterAlert, Monitoring Location Pages, Monitoring Location Pages – All Graphs, Combined Location Graph, and Refine Download.
+These pages together explore water data offerings and facilitates access to network or speciality pages.
+The third level is Network Pages which includes State Pages and My Favorites, which both group data from multiple locations, summarizes data, and provides access to speciality pages.
+The fourth level is Specialty Pages which provide data tools to support various use cases and includes static and dynamic pages.
+These speciality pages are: Water Services, WaterAlert, Monitoring Location Pages, Monitoring Location Pages – All Graphs, Combined Location Graphs, and Refined Download.

-Let’s walk through the different groups in WDFN and what will be available by the end of 2023.
+Let’s walk through the different levels in WDFN and what features have been recently updated.

 WDFN Home

 WDFN Home serves users looking for water data most relevant to them.
-WDFN Home will be a key entry point for discovering water data and exploring other pages.
+WDFN Home is a key entry point for discovering water data and exploring other pages.

 A graphic describing WDFN Home which includes the Home Page which is coming soon to https://waterdata.usgs.gov/.

-• Home Page: A new tool coming in 2023 to help users who land on waterdata.usgs.gov to navigate to data that is most interesting to them.
+• WDFN Home Page : A new tool to help users who land on waterdata.usgs.gov to navigate to data that is most interesting to them.
 While legacy is still up, this page is expected to help point users to WDFN and legacy pages of interest.
+Learn more on our previous blog post

 Exploratory Pages